 After returning to England Thornbrough was appointed to the Egmont 74 on 17 January 1783, although her intended posting to the East Indies was cancelled because of the impending peace, and she was paid off in April after a brief spell in the Channel.

 On 8 October 1783 Thornbrough was given command of the crack frigate Hebe 38, serving in home waters and enjoying huge success in the prevention of smuggling whilst also undertaking some survey work.
-From June to September 1785 he cruised around the British Isles with the broad pennant of Commodore Hon.
+From June to September 1785, he cruised around the British Isles with the broad pennant of Commodore Hon.
 John Leveson-Gower, having Prince William aboard as a newly-commissioned lieutenant, He later served in Rear-Admiral Hon.
-John Leveson-Gower’s squadron of observation during 1788, prior to being paid off on 21 October 1789.
-He then resumed employment during the Nookta Sound dispute in July 1790 aboard the Scipio 64, and after again being paid off in December he had to wait until 21 December 1792 for further employment, joining the Latona 38 in time for the commencement of the French Revolutionary War.
+John Leveson-Gower’s squadron of observation during 1788, and was present at the Kings Naval Review at Plymouth on 18 August 1789 prior to being paid off on 21 October.
+He then resumed employment during the Spanish Armament in July 1790 aboard the Scipio 64, and after again being paid off in December he had to wait until 21 December 1792 for further employment, joining the Latona 38 in time for the commencement of the French Revolutionary War.

-For the next year Thornbrough served in the Channel, capturing the troublesome enemy privateers Amerique 10 off Bolt Head in March 1793, Franklin 10, and Ambitieuex 10 in May, and participating in the Channel fleet’s cruise of October-December.
-After attempting to delay Rear-Admiral Vanstabel’s squadron of six sail of the line and two frigates whilst waiting for British ships of the line to come up with them on 18 November, he was publicly commended by having an Admiralty letter read out to every ship’s company.
+For the next year Thornbrough served in the Channel, capturing the troublesome enemy privateers Amerique 10 off Bolt Head in March 1793, Franklin 10, and Ambitieuex 10 in May, and participating in the Channel fleet’s cruises of July-August and October-December, where after attempting to delay Rear-Admiral Vanstabel’s squadron of six sail of the line and two frigates whilst waiting for British ships of the line to come up with them on 18 November, he was publicly commended by having an Admiralty letter read out to every ship’s company.
 He later assisted the Phaeton 38, Captain Sir Andrew Snape Douglas, in the capture of the French corvette Blonde 20 on 27 November, and thereafter he remained on patrol throughout the severe winter.